 Choosing a monitor never gets easier.
 Every year that passes by, new technology redefines the limits of previous technology.
-It used to be that every monitor on the market was a TN panel.
-Then, along came IPS with a significantly improved picture quality with a much wider range of color and wider viewing angles.
+It used to be that every monitor on the market was a TN (Twisted Nematic) panel.
+Then, along came IPS (In-Plane Switching) with a significantly improved picture quality with a much wider range of color and wider viewing angles.
 These two competing technologies still dominate the market today.
 However, there is a third.
-Vertical alignment, or VA, panels were developed to bridge the gap between TN and IPS in the early days.
+Vertical Alignment, or VA, panels were developed to bridge the gap between TN and IPS in the early days.

 VA panels are capable of better viewing angles than TN panels, but not as good IPS.
 They are also more consistently available in higher refresh rates like 120Hz or 144Hz.
 In the modern market, the 144Hz refresh rate is not rare or exclusive to panel technology.
 IPS still tends to shine as a better technology than both TN and VA panels with the best range of color and viewing angles available.
 However, IPS displays are typically the most expensive of the three.